clausb/lisp-profiler/README.md

 See <http://www.clausbrod.de/Blog/DefinePrivatePublic20160308LispProfiler>

+## Status

+At this point, consider this code experimental.
+Contributions are welcome, of course, but be aware that the code is still in a state of rapid flux, and probably buggy as hell anyway.

 ## Usage

 To load the profiler into CoCreate Modeling, load `lisp-profiler.lsp` via File/Load, or enter the following in the user input line: